shaw-kunal/notes/aws.md

 public Subnet: A subnet that has a route to the internet gateway , allowinng resources inside it to send receive traffic from te internet directly.

 Private Subnet: A subnet that does not have a route to te internet GateWay.
-Resources in it can only access the internet through a NAT Gte or Basiton host and are not Directlyyy accessible from thhe internet.
+Resources in it can only access the internet through a NAT Gte or Basiton host and are not Directly accessible from thhe internet.

 ![alt text](./assests/public_private_subnet.png)